-Information received since the Federal Open Market Committee met in October indicates that economic activity is expanding at a moderate pace.
-Labor market conditions have shown further improvement; the unemployment rate has declined but remains elevated.
-Household spending and business fixed investment advanced, while the recovery in the housing sector slowed somewhat in recent months.
-Fiscal policy is restraining economic growth, although the extent of restraint may be diminishing.
+Information received since the Federal Open Market Committee met in March indicates that growth in economic activity has picked up recently, after having slowed sharply during the winter in part because of adverse weather conditions.
+Labor market indicators were mixed but on balance showed further improvement.
+The unemployment rate, however, remains elevated.
+Household spending appears to be rising more quickly.
+Business fixed investment edged down, while the recovery in the housing sector remained slow.
+Fiscal policy is restraining economic growth, although the extent of restraint is diminishing.
 Inflation has been running below the Committee’s longer-run objective, but longer-term inflation expectations have remained stable.

 Consistent with its statutory mandate, the Committee seeks to foster maximum employment and price stability.
-The Committee expects that, with appropriate policy accommodation, economic growth will pick up from its recent pace and the unemployment rate will gradually decline toward levels the Committee judges consistent with its dual mandate.
-The Committee sees the risks to the outlook for the economy and the labor market as having become more nearly balanced.
+The Committee expects that, with appropriate policy accommodation, economic activity will expand at a moderate pace and labor market conditions will continue to improve gradually, moving toward those the Committee judges consistent with its dual mandate.
+The Committee sees the risks to the outlook for the economy and the labor market as nearly balanced.
 The Committee recognizes that inflation persistently below its 2 percent objective could pose risks to economic performance, and it is monitoring inflation developments carefully for evidence that inflation will move back toward its objective over the medium term.

-Taking into account the extent of federal fiscal retrenchment since the inception of its current asset purchase program, the Committee sees the improvement in economic activity and labor market conditions over that period as consistent with growing underlying strength in the broader economy.
-In light of the cumulative progress toward maximum employment and the improvement in the outlook for labor market conditions, the Committee decided to modestly reduce the pace of its asset purchases.
-Beginning in January, the Committee will add to its holdings of agency mortgage-backed securities at a pace of $35 billion per month rather than $40 billion per month, and will add to its holdings of longer-term Treasury securities at a pace of $40 billion per month rather than $45 billion per month.
+The Committee currently judges that there is sufficient underlying strength in the broader economy to support ongoing improvement in labor market conditions.
+In light of the cumulative progress toward maximum employment and the improvement in the outlook for labor market conditions since the inception of the current asset purchase program, the Committee decided to make a further measured reduction in the pace of its asset purchases.
+Beginning in May, the Committee will add to its holdings of agency mortgage-backed securities at a pace of $20 billion per month rather than $25 billion per month, and will add to its holdings of longer-term Treasury securities at a pace of $25 billion per month rather than $30 billion per month.
 The Committee is maintaining its existing policy of reinvesting principal payments from its holdings of agency debt and agency mortgage-backed securities in agency mortgage-backed securities and of rolling over maturing Treasury securities at auction.
 The Committee’s sizable and still-increasing holdings of longer-term securities should maintain downward pressure on longer-term interest rates, support mortgage markets, and help to make broader financial conditions more accommodative, which in turn should promote a stronger economic recovery and help to ensure that inflation, over time, is at the rate most consistent with the Committee’s dual mandate.